This guide was created to help people who own or work at convenience stores and gas stations

 passed on to the consumer.

-The Liquor Control Board enforces the tobacco laws for the
+The Liquor and Cannabis Board enforces the tobacco laws for the

 state of Washington.
 They enforce retail and wholesale licensing,